(Paleo, AIP, GAPS, Wahls)

 Chicken Liver Fried “Rice” from Phoenix Helix

-Bacon & Sage Wrapped Chicken Livers from Flash Fiction Kitchen
+Bacon Wrapped Chicken Livers from Dishes Delish

 Balsamic Chicken Livers with Grapes from A Squirrel in the Kitchen

-Bolognese Sauce from Healing Family Eats
+Bolognese Sauce with Chicken Livers and Zoodles from Healing Family Eats

-Cranberry Chicken Liver Paté from 50 Shades of Avocado
+Cranberry Chicken Liver Pate from 50 Shades of Avocado

 Chicken Liver Pate (Low FODMAP) from Sweet Treats